zaynaib/Hangman-Game/README.md

 7. Definitely talk with a TA or your instructor if you get tripped up during this challenge.

 ## User Story
 ---

-[] Mario Theme
+- [ ] Mario Theme
-[] Give user clues to figure out the hangman puzzle
+- [ ] Give user clues to figure out the hangman puzzle
-[] Give visual feedback on the letters that are already choosen [] Use MVC paradigm for game
+- [ ] Give visual feedback on the letters that are already choosen
+- [ ] Use MVC paradigm for game
-[] Add javascript test to game
+- [ ] Add javascript test to game
-[] Win the characters add animation for Mario + to go into a castle [] Win the player losers - Browser Laugh
+- [ ] Win the characters add animation for Mario + to go into a castle
+- [ ] Win the player losers - Browser Laugh
-[] Have Mario Game Theme music in background. - option to turn off To do:
+- [ ] Have Mario Game Theme music in background. - option to turn off

+## My To Do List:
+---

 -   Create User story for Hangman game
 -   Record what I'm doing beginning to end(re watch net ninja)